29thStPublishing/DumplingDemo/README.md

 9. **addAllVolumes(page: Int)** This method gets all the volumes for a given client key and adds them to the database.
 Current limit is set to 20.
 Pagination starts at 0

+10. **addAllVolumes()** This method gets the last 20 volumes for a given client key and adds them to the database

 ## IssueHandler